photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 - mounting [symbolic links](https://en.wikipedia.org/wiki/Symbolic_link) or using them inside the *storage* folder is currently not supported

 !!! tldr ""
-    Should you later move your instance to another host, the easiest and most time-saving way is to copy the entire *storage* folder, although some files may be recreated.
+    Should you later want to move your instance to another host, the easiest and most time-saving way is to copy the entire *storage* folder along with your originals and database.

 ##### /photoprism/import #####